pcdshub/lcls-twincat-motion/README.md

 #### Enum Setup and PyTMC

 It is expected, though not required, to supply an enum to use to control the setpoint and readback as an interface to the EPICS MBBI/MBBO.
 You need to instantiate one enum for the readback and one enum for the setpoint.
-This enum must have 0 be the Unknown state and states 1 onward match the state array positions from the earlier steps.
-In some context, this is what is used to name each state.
+It is *required* to make 0 be the `Unknown` state in this enum and have states 1 onward match the state array positions from the earlier steps.
+In some contexts, this is what is used to name each state.

-For an example valid enum, see https://github.com/pcdshub/lcls-twincat-motion/blob/master/lcls-twincat-motion/Library/DUTs/ENUM_EpicsInOut.TcDUT.
+For an example valid enum, see [ENUM_EpicsInOut.TcDUT](lcls-twincat-motion/Library/DUTs/ENUM_EpicsInOut.TcDUT).

 You should avoid writing to this enum from PLC code, and if you do write to this enum from PLC code make sure you only write to it for a single cycle to emulate the EPICS behavior.